lijiaqi0315/FastTrip/README.md

 ```

 We can simply run FastTrip for the example in the paper:
 (The 'Optimization_NGA' is a binary file, which is pre-compiled on a 64-bit machine.
-If you fail to run it, you can also type 'make' in the source code folder 'src_Optimization_NGA' to compile it on your own machine.)
+If you fail to run it, you can also type 'make' in the source code folder './src_Optimization_NGA' to compile it on your own machine.)

 ```
 ./Optimization_NGA